meliao/osdc_support/griffin.rst

 Understanding OSDC Griffin Storage Options and Workflow
 ------------------------------------------------------

-OSDC Griffin uses a combination of ephemeral storage in VMs and S3 object storage to provide reliable and fast data storage devices.
+OSDC Griffin uses a combination of ephemeral storage in VMs and S3-compatible object storage to provide reliable and fast data storage devices.
 In brief, best practices on Griffin involve the following:

 * Spin up a VM instance corresponding to your needs.
-* Manage persistent data in S3 buckets.
+* Manage persistent data in the object store with S3.
 * Pull data you need immediate access to into your VM's ephemeral storage, located in ``/mnt/``.
 * Execute analysis, review result, delete any unnecessary local data.
-* Push results and code you wish to keep to the S3 object storage.
+* Push results and code you wish to keep to the S3-compatible object storage.
 * Terminate your VM and, subsequently, the ephemeral storage.

 .. sidebar:: Storage types - Ephemeral vs. Persistent